 Introduces fundamental plane surveying concepts, instruments, and techniques.
 Topics include: linear measurements; instrument use; and angles, bearings, and directions.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.

 ECCE 1101 - Introduction to ECCE 3 Credits